A challenging page, this - and not just in the usual sense, of the need to do justice to a great author, but also -

 Philip K Dick, Solar Lottery (1955); The World Jones Made (1956); Time Out of Joint (1959); The Game Players of Titan (1963); Martian Time-Slip (1964); The Three Stigmata of Palmer Eldritch (1964)

-For The World Jones Made see the OSS Diary for 9th September 2016.
+For The World Jones Made see the OSS Diary for 9th September 2016 and the

 See Is Dick for or against the final frontier? for Dick and space expansion.